-In August 2014, the Company offered 1,143,000 shares of its common stock at \$5.70 per share and warrants to purchase 571,500 shares of its common stock at an exercise price of \$7.12 per share to the public.
+In August 2014, Xtant offered 1,143,000 shares of its common stock at \$5.70 per share and warrants to purchase 571,500 shares of its common stock at an exercise price of \$7.12 per share to the public.
 Gross proceeds of the offering were approximately \$6.5 million.
-Net proceeds from the offering were approximately \$5.9 million and were used for working capital and general corporate purposes, including the continued expansion of the company's sales force, product development, and increasing inventory levels to support anticipated future growth.
+Net proceeds from the offering were approximately \$5.9 million and were used for working capital and general corporate purposes.
 The offering closed on August 6, 2014.
 The warrants have a five year term and expire on August 6, 2019.
-The Company utilizes a valuation model to determine the fair market value and accounts for these warrants as a derivative liability (see "Derivative Instruments" below).
-Also, see Note 10, "Warrants" below.
+We utilize a valuation model to determine the fair market value and account for these warrants as a derivative liability (see "Derivative Instruments" below).
+(Also, see Note 10, "Warrants" below).